CoinGovernanceSystem/Legal/Privacy Policy (EN).md

 * **Storage limitation**: applicants data will only be kept for as long as it is necessary for the purposes for which it is processed, and then data might be kept blocked and maintained for two years at the disposal of Public Administration and Justice Administration in order to determine any liability arising from the processing.

 * **Data collected**: professional expertise area, name, surname, telephone, e-mail, CV, cover letter and other personal data related to the Curriculum or professional profile.
-* **Purpose**: management of the application for the recruitment processes published or for other vacancies according to your professional profile that may arise in the future within the activities of ICOFUNDING.
+* **Purpose**: management of the application for the recruitment processes published or for other vacancies according to your professional profile that may arise in the future within the activities of CGS.
 * **Storage limitation**: data will be kept until you are awarded a job or until you request their erasure.
 They will therefore be kept for the time necessary for the purpose of the processing, and once concluded they may be kept for the time-barring of the actions that may apply to the processing of your data.
 * **Lawful basis**: consent granted by the candidate.
 Recipients: data provided and derived from the selection process may be disclosed to: